 Before I start burning, I always get the heat adjusted to produce a medium to dark tan result.

-If I can’t detect anything, then I will increase the heat setting and wait for the pen tip to warm up.
-Then I check the burn results.
+If I can’t detect anything, then I will slightly increase the heat setting and wait 5-15 seconds for the pen tip to warm up.
+Then I blot the nib and check the burn results.

 On this particular piece of plywood, I had to set my burner to 4.3 to get the results I was after.